 What is more interesting is that many of us are on this journey, whether we are aware of it or not.
 Some of us get on this path consciously, the others not so much.

 I have done this journey myself.
-And through coaching and training practice I have had a privilege observing almost magical transformation of so many audacious heroes.
-These have been beautiful manifestations of intuition, courage, desire to evolve, and live a better life.
+And through coaching and training practice I have had the privilege of observing the almost magical transformation of so many audacious heroes.
+These have been beautiful manifestations of intuition, courage, desire to evolve and live a better life.

 I invite you to dive in and discover at what stage of the journey you are now and maybe it will help you not only complete the mission successfully but also enjoy it along the way.

 “It may sound the call to some high historical undertaking.
 Or it may mark the dawn of religious illumination.
 As apprehended by the mystic, it marks what has been termed “the awakening of the self.” […]But whether small or great, and no matter what the stage or grade of life, the call rings up the curtain, always, on a mystery of transfiguration—a rite, or moment, of spiritual passage, which, when complete, amounts to a dying and a birth.
 The familiar life horizon has been outgrown; the old concepts, ideals, and emotional patterns no longer fit; the time for the passing of a threshold is at hand.”

 Bill O’Hanlon described four energies, four driving forces behind the calling.
 There might be one or more out of the four reasons why we start the journey.
 This topic deserves a special post on my blog.
 So you might want to subscribe to my newsletter to find read how to identify and use those energies in your journey.
 Now I just want to mention that there might be one or more different reasons why new unfamiliar energy stirs up certain thinking, feeling pushing you towards the unknown.
 At first it seems odd.